MichAdebayo/Text-Encryption-and-Decryption/README.md

 ## Case Description

 Cryptography is a critical problem in programming that has engaged researchers for many decades.
 With better encryption methods, we can better protect sensitive information—such as passwords and personal data—and ensure secure online communication.
-Exploring such methods as the caesar cipher and the transposition cipher is an essential step towards contributing to the ongoing efforts to maintain data integrity and confidentiality.
+Therefore, exploring such methods as the caesar cipher and the transposition cipher would contribute towards effort to maintain data integrity and confidentiality.

 ### The Caesar Cipher